Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 So, they do actually look like they are rendered:

-The study above is showing a few important things…
+The study above shows a few important things…

-#1) It’s showing how the actual adjuvant and antigen look as described.
+#1) It shows how the actual adjuvant and antigen look as described.
 Both are much larger than COVID virions, which have a diameter of about 1nm.
 These are about 40nm.

-#2) It’s showing the changes made to the spike protein so it has fewer dangerous parts.
+#2) It shows the changes made to the spike protein so it has fewer dangerous parts.

 “Linear diagram of the sequence and structure elements of the FL SARS-CoV-2 spike protein showing the S1 and S2 ectodomain.
 Structural elements include a cleavable signal sequence (SS, white), NTD (blue), RBD (green), SD1 and SD2 (light blue), protease cleavage site 2′ (S2′, arrow), fusion peptide (FP, red), heptad repeat 1 (HR1, yellow), central helix (CH, brown), heptad repeat 2 (HR2, purple), TM domain (black), and CT (white).
 The native furin cleavage site was mutated (RRAR→QQAQ) to be protease resistant and stabilized by introducing two proline (2P) substitutions at positions K986P and V987P to produce SARS-CoV-2 3Q-2P-FL spike.
 A, Ala; D, Asp; E, Glu; K, Lys; L, Leu; N, Asn; P, Pro; Q, Gln; R, Arg; S, Ser; V, Val.
 (B) Representative negative-stain EM images and 2D classes of SARS-CoV-2 3Q-2P-FL, formulated in PS 80 detergent in the presence of Matrix-M adjuvant.
 In the raw micrograph, spike rosettes are circled in yellow and Matrix-M adjuvant cages are circled in white.
 2D classes showing individual spikes, higher-order spike nanoparticles, and Matrix-M cages of different sizes.
 Matrix-M does not appear to interact with the spike nanoparticles.”